RocheGregory/vmw-openstack/vmw-autopiloted/README.md

 # Ubuntu Openstack with vCenter/NSX-V plugins

-## How to setup correctly slave node into Landscape
+## How to setup correctly slave node in Landscape
 There are tricky tips in order to allow Landscape managing direclty powerstate of VMs

 1. After deploying a slave node, you have to retrieve the vc.uuid from the vmx file on ESX or from the datastore